 - Input your details in the required spaces

 - Next, you will be required to upload a copy of your valid passport.

 - In the next screen, you will be required to choose the schools you want your score to be sent to.

 - Review your details one last time before making payment.

-The cost of the IELTS range from $140-$310 depending on the country and exam center chosen.
+The cost of the IELTS ranges from $140-$310, depending on the country and exam center chosen.